NREL/ParaEMT_public/README.md

 * Test systems library: the Kundur two-area system, IEEE 9-bus system, IEEE 39-bus system, Western Electricity Coordinating Council (WECC) 179-bus system, and WECC 240-bus system
 * Fully open source and transparent: Allows unrestricted access to the underlying source code and encourages active engagement and contributions from the community

+<h1> Note </h1>

+* For cunducting simulations on large systems, we recommend using the snapshot functionality to save a stable steady state, and then conduct different contigency simulations using the snapshot
+* To reduce the required computer memory for storing simulation results, we recomment using a larger down-smapling rate, e.g., DSrate=50
+* Currently, we have built a lot of new functions, including Python code for results plotting, bus fault, forced oscillation simulation, license-free power flow solver using Python package ANDES, and son on.
+A new version that contains more functions will be released in the near future
+* A user manual webpage of ParaEMT is under development and will be released in the near future

 <h1> System component library </h1>

 * ParaEMT is under continuous development, and currently supports the following models: